Disadvantaged Business Enterprise (DBE) Program

 BidX Sponsored (free) Account

 Certified DBEs can now apply for a CDOT Sponsored Account through BidX.
 This gives you access to the Small Business Network (online networking with Primes), Bid Tab Analysis, and online Plansheets.
 Sponsored Accounts are limited.
-To qualify you must be a DBE that will constantly use the account.
+To qualify you must be a DBE or ESB that will constantly use the account.

 Interested?
 View the following tutorial videos (conducted by InfoPath) to learn more about how to use the Small Business Network in BidX, then find out how to apply at BidX.com.